elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> You should use named function expressions for self-referencing scenarios, debugging improvements, and creating more readable code.
-However, you should be mindful of scope and avoid naming conflicts between function expressions and variables.<br /><br />
+However, you should be mindful of scope and avoid naming conflicts between function expressions and variables.
   </div>
   </div>
 </details>